$0 Home Study Preparation Toolkit — Quick-Start Checklist

 Children of different sexes above a certain age generally cannot share a bedroom.

-This is a firm requirement, not a guideline.
+Where a jurisdiction sets this rule, it is a requirement rather than a guideline.
 If your home has one spare bedroom and you're applying to foster opposite-sex siblings or a child who requires their own room by gender standards, your housing situation will need to accommodate this.

 Free Download